 From Davos, the Power of Public-Private Partnerships

-Christoph Benn, Director of External Relations 26 January 2018
+26 January 2018 by Christoph Benn, Director of External Relations

 The power of public-private partnerships – the very essence of the Global Fund – was on display this week at the World Economic Forum’s Annual Meeting in Davos.
 Three of the world’s leading private companies in their fields – Lombard Odier, Heineken and Unilever – announced partnership agreements with the Global Fund toward a common goal: improving public health and ending HIV, tuberculosis and malaria as epidemics.
 These partnerships further underline the pivotal role the private sector can play in advancing global health to protect communities from infectious diseases and halt emerging health threats.

 Private companies have a broad range of expertise and capabilities that can increase the public sector response to disease control, from data management and supply chain logistics to awareness campaigns to the deployment of innovative technology and financial services.
 And it is not only ‘doing the right thing’ that is driving more and more private investors to health interventions.
 Increasingly, companies are realizing that solving pressing health challenges such as infectious diseases goes hand-in-hand with sound financial performance.
 Evidence shows that investments in health in low- and middle-income countries stimulate economic growth, and lead to more stable and prosperous communities and consumers.

 Lombard Odier and the Global Fund announced today a strategic partnership to create ways to help the private sector contribute to the Global Fund’s work, while addressing investors’ need to meet their financial goals.
 The partnership will look, for example, at structures that allow investors to share a proportion of the gains they receive from putting their capital to work.
 As Patrick Odier, Senior Managing Partner, Lombard Odier Group noted: “Investors no longer need to choose between doing well and doing good.
 It is becoming easier to meet both goals at the same time.”